Battle of Káty: Background

-Jelačić started his march, following the stream of the Danube from Pest towards Southern Hungary on 24 April.
+Jelačić started his march, following the stream of the Danube from Pest towards southern Hungary on 24 April.
 His supply ships carrying the heavy weapons arrived to Eszék in the next day.
-On 10 May Jelačić arrived with the I corps to Eszék, and he started to form the so-called Southern Army from the Austrian, Croatian and Serbian units found in Southern Hungary.
+On 10 May Jelačić arrived with the I corps to Eszék, and he started to form the so-called Southern Army from the Austrian, Croatian and Serbian units found in southern Hungary.
 These troops consisted of two separate parts.
 One of these, called the mobile or field troops consisted of three infantry divisions, one cavalry division and an artillery reserve, numbering 33,700 soldiers (of which 4,400 cavalrymen) and 137 cannons, while the other was the siege corps, consisting of 10,400 soldiers and 51 cannons, which besieged the fortress of Pétervárad held by the Hungarians.
 Jelačić consolidated the Serbian, Croatian and Austrian troops after two months of continuous defeats, and retreats suffered against the Hungarian troops during the Spring Campaign.
 First he reinforced the Austrian siege corps besieging the fortress of Pétervárad from the South, then he started to plan an attack against the troops of Mór Perczel.
-The Hungarian commander received an order from the Defence ministry that, according to the new national military plan, he has to send with his 12,000 soldiers to the Upper Danube to help the Hungarian main army under General Artúr Görgei to defeat the Austrian armies led by Field Marshall Julius Jacob von Haynau.
+The Hungarian commander received an order from the Defence ministry that, according to the new national military plan, he has to send with his 12,000 soldiers to the Upper Danube to help the Hungarian main army under General Artúr Görgei to defeat the Austrian armies led by Field Marshal Julius Jacob von Haynau.
 Perczel was not agreed with this plan, thinking that instead of decreasing his army, he should be reinforced with more troops.
-On 22, 24 and 26 May Perczel tried to occupy the trenches of Titel, the last Serbian stronghold on the Northern shore of the Danube, but his troops charges were repelled by the enemy, using the excellent defensive positions behind the swampy area.
+On 22, 24 and 26 May Perczel tried to occupy the trenches of Titel, the last Serbian stronghold on the northern shore of the Danube, but his troops charges were repelled by the enemy, using the excellent defensive positions behind the swampy area.
 When on 31 May the troops of Jelačić arrived near Titel, Perczel retreated to Újvidék.
-On 4 July Perczel tried to break the Austrian blockade on the Southern side of Pétervárad, but the intervention of Jelačić's troops prevented this.
+On 4 July Perczel tried to break the Austrian blockade on the southern side of Pétervárad, but the intervention of Jelačić's troops prevented this.